nafisahmad/NetworkingProject/README.md

             * Removing particular client with/without its concern

-            * Saving the data tracked in a encrypted manner in a text file.
-Hence,if in future there comes the need to produce the data of what happened durin the past meetings, then it could be displayed by the server(admin).
+            * Saving the communication-data in an encrypted manner in a text file.
+Hence,if in future there comes the need to produce the data of what happened during the past meetings, then it could be displayed by the server(admin).

         3. In current project, each client enters the meeting through his/her name which is then assigned a unique client id.
-So, in order to increase the security of the system, proper *authentication* can be set-up wherein client is required to enter his/her Username as well as *password*
+So, in order to increase the security of the system, proper *authentication* portal can be set-up where-in client is required to enter his/her username as well as *password*

        4. Current project takes care of the sharing/transfer of messages/tweets and  history tracker.
-I would like to ensure sharing of files also.
+Last but not the least , I would like to ensure sharing of files also.
 Like there can be transfer of files among clients which includes modification, concatenation of file data.